Xammand/2011-Roblox/README.md

 ![alt text](https://i.imgur.com/3kIoCDW.png "Settings")
 - **General Style:** Sets the style you want to use.
 Each style is based on how the ROBLOX site looked like from 2006-2012.
    - **ROBLOX Classic:** Sets the style to what ROBLOX looked like in 2006-2009.
-   - **ROBLOX 1.0:** Sets the style to what ROBLOX looked like in 2009.
+   - **ROBLOX 1.0:** Sets the style to what the ROBLOX website looked like in 2009.
-   - **ROBLOX 2.0:** Sets the style to what ROBLOX looked like in 2010.
+   - **ROBLOX 2.0:** Sets the style to what the ROBLOX website looked like in 2010.
-   - **ROBLOX 3.0:** Sets the style to what ROBLOX looked like in 2010-2012.
+   - **ROBLOX 3.0:** Sets the style to what the ROBLOX website looked like in 2010-2011.
-   - **ROBLOX 4.0:** Sets the style to what ROBLOX looked like in 2012.
+   - **ROBLOX 4.0:** Sets the style to what the ROBLOX website looked like in 2012.
 - **Sub-Style:** Sets an additional style for a style from a closer period of time.
    - **Default:** Nothing is added.
    - **ROBLOX Classic BKG**: Adds the 1.0-2.0 background to the classic style, this sub-style would've been used towards the end of the ROBLOX Classic style in 2009.